The name of the layers of the earth's atmosphere. Upper layers of the atmosphere. Composition of the Earth's atmosphere

 Thermosphere: upper atmosphere

-The mesosphere and mesopause are followed by the thermosphere, located between 80 and 700 km above the surface of the planet, and containing less than 0.01% of the total air in the atmospheric envelope.
-Temperatures here reach up to +2000° C, but due to the strong rarefaction of the air and the lack of gas molecules to transfer heat, these high temperatures are perceived as very cold.
+After the mesosphere and mesopause comes the thermosphere, located between 80 and 700 km above the surface of the planet, and contains less than 0.01% of the total air in the atmospheric envelope.
+Temperatures here reach up to +2000° C, but due to the extreme thinness of the air and the lack of gas molecules to transfer heat, these high temperatures are perceived as very cold.

-Exosphere: the boundary of the atmosphere and space
+Exosphere: the boundary between the atmosphere and space

 At an altitude of about 700-10,000 km above the earth's surface is the exosphere - the outer edge of the atmosphere, bordering space.
-Here meteorological satellites revolve around the Earth.
+Here weather satellites orbit the Earth.

-The ionosphere is not a separate layer, and in fact this term is used to refer to the atmosphere at an altitude of 60 to 1000 km.
+The ionosphere is not a separate layer, but in fact the term is used to refer to the atmosphere between 60 and 1000 km altitude.
 It includes the uppermost parts of the mesosphere, the entire thermosphere and part of the exosphere.
-The ionosphere gets its name because in this part of the atmosphere, the Sun's radiation is ionized when it passes the Earth's magnetic fields at and .
-This phenomenon is observed from the earth as the northern lights.
+The ionosphere gets its name because in this part of the atmosphere the radiation from the Sun is ionized when it passes through the Earth's magnetic fields at and.
+This phenomenon is observed from the ground as the northern lights.

-The transitional layer from the troposphere to the stratosphere, the layer of the atmosphere in which the decrease in temperature with height stops.
+The transition layer from the troposphere to the stratosphere, a layer of the atmosphere in which the decrease in temperature with height stops.

 Stratosphere

-The layer of the atmosphere located at an altitude of 11 to 50 km.
-A slight change in temperature in the 11-25 km layer (lower layer of the stratosphere) and its increase in the 25-40 km layer from −56.5 to 0.8 ° (upper stratosphere or inversion region) are typical.
+A layer of the atmosphere located at an altitude of 11 to 50 km.
+Characterized by a slight change in temperature in the 11-25 km layer (lower layer of the stratosphere) and an increase in temperature in the 25-40 km layer from −56.5 to 0.8 ° (upper layer of the stratosphere or inversion region).
 Having reached a value of about 273 K (almost 0 °C) at an altitude of about 40 km, the temperature remains constant up to an altitude of about 55 km.
-This region of constant temperature is called the stratopause and is the boundary between the stratosphere and the mesosphere.
+This region of constant temperature is called the stratopause and is the boundary between the stratosphere and mesosphere.

 Stratopause

-The boundary layer of the atmosphere between the stratosphere and the mesosphere.
-There is a maximum in the vertical temperature distribution (about 0 °C).
+The boundary layer of the atmosphere between the stratosphere and mesosphere.
+In the vertical temperature distribution there is a maximum (about 0 °C).

 Mesosphere